capitalch/trace/tracking.md

 19. Backup and restore strategy
 20. Upgrade database for all instances

+# 08-03-2022 - 09-03-2022
+1. Database table modifications done for all schemas
+2. Send New / Edit product info to clients through sockets
+3.
 # 07-03-2022
 1. Login error when key pressed, rectified
 2. Category errors rectified